TodePond/TodePondDotCom/wikiblogarden/learn/pastagang/accident/arroost/readme.md

 # Learning by accident

 The easiest way to learn is by accident.
-I know this because I joined an emergent cult called— Look, it's simpler if I tell you the whole story.
+I know this because I joined an emergent cult called pastagang.

 <br>